serotracker/serotrackr/README.md

 ## Goal

-*serotrackr* facilitates submissions on the SeroTracker 2.0 website.
+*serotrackr* is an R package that facilitates submissions to SeroTracker.

 ## Installation